NATIONAL TELL A JOKE DAY

 Since jokes come in many forms, try out your favorite.
-For some, that might a one-liner or a knock-knock joke.
+For some, that might be a one-liner or a knock-knock joke.
 While many people groan at the sight of a pun, they bring on chuckles, too.
 If you aren’t comfortable with the whole comedic act, rely on your sense of irony.
 Use this approach like seasoning, however.
 You might have a tough crowd.
 Others simply rely on gestures to express humor.

-In moderation, laughter is healthy, uses the abdominal muscles and releases endorphins (natural feel-good chemicals) into the brain.
+In moderation, laughter is healthy, uses the abdominal muscles, and releases endorphins (natural feel-good chemicals) into the brain.

 HOW TO OBSERVE #TellAJokeDay

 How many jokes did the chicken tell?
 Just one, then it crossed the road.
 Splat… Tell a joke.
 While you’re at it, listen to a few, too.
 Be sure to laugh, celebrate, have fun and enjoy!
 Use #TellAJokeDay to post on social media.